Master of Theological Studies (M.T.S.)

 On rare occasions, the M.T.S. program director will approve a student’s request to count for the M.T.S. degree graduate courses that are not explicitly in the theological disciplines – for example, philosophy, literature, and history.
 A maximum of two courses will be allowed in this category.
 A student who chooses this option will graduate with at least fourteen courses in theology and at most two courses that demonstrably advance the student’s theological education through study of ancillary disciplines.
 Such courses will count toward a student’s electives, rather than fulfilling an area requirement.
 Before enrolling in such courses, students must request permission from the Program Director, who will review each request.

 For M.T.S. students, courses offered in semester-length mode must be taken in that mode.
 Summer courses cannot be used to satisfy area requirements for this degree.
 Where appropriate, courses taken in the summer can be applied as electives.
 The student should consult the program director to determine such suitability before registering for any summer courses, either at Boston College or elsewhere.
 Two-credit courses taken in the summer must be taken as such; no provision will be made to convert these courses to three credits.
 A maximum of six credits from summer courses can be applied to an M.T.S. degree.
-See further treatment of this topic in the MTS handbook.
+See further treatment of this topic in the M.T.S.
+Program Handbook.

 PREREQUISITES FOR ADMISSION